DashChat: Interactive Authoring of Performance Dashboard Design Prototypes through Conversation with LLM-Powered Agent: System Pipeline

 \subsubsection{Stylization}

-The Stylization agent enhances the aesthetic appeal and functional clarity of dashboards using color palettes and embellishments.
-We apply LLMs for color recommendations and Image Generation Models (IGMs) for embellishments, to ensure visually engaging and contextually consistent designs (\textbf{R4}).
+The Stylization agent enhances the aesthetic appeal and functional clarity of dashboards using color patterns and embellishments.
+We apply LLMs for color recommendations and Image Generation Models~(IGMs) for embellishments, to ensure visually engaging and contextually consistent designs (\textbf{R4}).

-\textbf{Colour Recommendation}: The tool involves applying a global color palette to all charts and visual elements within the prototype.
-This palette is dynamically recommended by LLMs based on user-provided input.
-The color palettes are divided into two categories: (i) Categorical Palettes are used for dimensional data, where distinct colors are assigned to represent discrete categories. (ii) Sequential Palettes are applied to measurement data, where gradients of color are used to represent continuous values.
+\textbf{Color Recommendation}: The agent applies a global color palette, dynamically recommended by the LLM based on user input or thematic keywords.
+It distinguishes between \textbf{Categorical Palettes} for discrete data and \textbf{Sequential Palettes} for continuous data.

 \textbf{Embellishment Generation}: The tool extracts a theme color, translates it into natural language prompts and uses IGMs~(Stable Diffusion v3~\cite{diffusion}) to generate design elements including borders and icons.
-To ensure high-quality outputs, the IGM is trained on a custom dataset of dashboard image components, refined into specialized LoRa datasets for specific embellishment types~(\eg borders, icons).
+To improve output quality, we fine-tuned the IGM on a custom dataset of dashboard components, creating specialized LoRa models for specific element types~(see supplementary materials).